 What is the best cheap tablet?

 The best cheap tablet is the Lenovo Smart Tab M10 Plus (2020).
-What makes this tablet the best cheap tablet is its vivid, colorful display, wide array of ports for connectivity and it can even double as a smart display.
+What makes this tablet the best cheap tablet is its vivid, colorful display, wide array of ports and its ability to double as a smart display.
 The Lenovo Smart Tab M10 Plus also ships with a complimentary Lenovo Charging Dock, which you can use, of course, to charge the tablet.
 While it's on the Charging Dock, you can activate Google Assistant Ambient Mode, which essentially transforms your tablet into a smart display.
-You can show off digital photos on your album, it can display notifications, weather and news updates, and you can even control smart-home devices from your tablet, too.
+You can show off digital photos on your album, it can display notifications, weather and news updates.
+You can control smart-home devices from the Lenovo Smart Tab M10 Plus, too.

 Another tablet that's the best cheap tablet is the Amazon Fire HD 10.
 The Amazon Fire HD 10 is a tablet that can definitely hold its own in today's market.
 Not only does the Fire HD 10 finally charge over USB-C, but the tablet's octa-core processor makes it snappier and speedier than previous Amazon Fire tablets, which felt a little behind the curve.
 Add in more than 13 hours of battery life, and you've got one of the best tablets out there.